Quantum homogenization in non-Markovian collisional model: Framework of collisional model

 where, $\xi[\rho]={\rm Tr}_{B_n}\{U_n(\rho\otimes \eta)U_n^{\dagger}\}$ denotes a completely positive map (known as dynamical map), ensured by the fact that there is no initial correlation between the system and the bath.
 It follows immediately form Eq. (\ref{n-markovian-state}) that $\rho_n^S=\xi^n[\rho_0^S]$.
 To see the Markovian property, we introduce the dynamical map,

 It is easy to see that $\Lambda_n$ obeys the well known semi group property, $\Lambda_n=\Lambda_{n-m}\Lambda_m$, for any integer $m$, between $0$ to $n$.
 This justifies the name Markovian collisional model.
-Next, we discuss the non-Markovian collisional model introducing the ancilla-ancilla intercation.
+Next, we discuss the non-Markovian collisional model introducing the ancilla-ancilla interaction.
 Similarly as before, we take product system and bath state without any initial correlation between the ancillas.
 We denote the unitary between the system and $n$-th ancilla by $U_{n}$ as before, and the unitary between $(n-1)$-th and $n$-th ancillas by $U_{\rm B_{n-1}B_n}$.
 In Fig. \ref{non-markovian}, we present a schematic diagram of the model.
 The dynamics is described as follows.
 The system first interacts with the ancilla $B_1$, then the system is detached from the bath and ancillas $B_1$ and $B_2$ now interact with each other.
 The ancilla $B_1$ is now detached from $B_2$.
 Next the system interacts with the ancilla $B_2$ and the process goes on.
 After the collision between the system and the $n$-th ancilla, the joint state is given by,

 where, $U'_n=U_n U_{\rm B_{n-1}B_n}$ and the system state is given by,